Cŵn Annwn: The Wild Hunt

 The Cŵn Annwn are associated with the Wild Hunt.
 They are supposed to hunt on specific nights (the eves of St. John, St. Martin, Saint Michael the Archangel, All Saints, Christmas, New Year, Saint Agnes, Saint David, and Good Friday), or just in the autumn and winter.
 Some say Arawn only hunts from Christmas to Twelfth Night.
 The Cŵn Annwn also came to be regarded as the escorts of souls on their journey to the Otherworld.

 A Ci Annwn's goal in the Wild Hunt is to hunt wrongdoers into the ground until they can run no longer, just as the criminals did to their victims.

 Colouring and meaning

-The Cŵn Annwn is associated with death, as it has red ears.
+The Cŵn Annwn are associated with death, as they have red ears.
 The Celts associated the colour red with death.
 White is associated with the supernatural, and white animals are commonly owned by gods or other inhabitants of the Otherworld.
-Therefore, the Cŵn Annwn is associated with death and the supernatural.

 Similar creatures

 In other traditions similar spectral hounds are found, e.g. Gabriel Hounds (England), Ratchets (England), Yell Hounds (Isle of Man), related to Herne the Hunter's hounds, which form part of the Wild Hunt.
-Similar hounds occur in Devon - particularly on Dartmoor - and Cornwall but it is not clear whether they stem from Brythonic or Saxon origins.
+Similar hounds occur in Devon – particularly on Dartmoor – and Cornwall but it is not clear whether they stem from Brythonic or Saxon origins.